In Part I of this series, we outlined several crucial prerequisites to understanding the nature of lower back pain.

 A deficit in any of the above movements will mean that you'll compensate with too much range of motion at the lumbar spine.And, if a back injury takes place, this hip immobility will get even worse, as you'll move less to avoid pain.

-At the risk of starting an evolution argument here at T NATION among the stamp collectors who live in their parents' basement, I'm going to go right ahead and say that we evolved a little something like the illustration at the right.
+At the risk of starting an evolution argument here at T Nation among the stamp collectors who live in their parents' basement, I'm going to go right ahead and say that we evolved a little something like the illustration above.

 As you can probably imagine, in the "ideal" posture we'd like, our spines evolved to the point where we're pretty well structured to tolerate compressive forces.

 Conversely, you don't see a whole lot of gorillas squatting huge weights (although it's my understanding that they are freaky strong).
 And, anecdotally, the computer posture folks among us always present with more low back pain.
 So what gives?

 Well, imagine putting a barbell on the upper back of the guy in the middle in the picture at right, and then do the same to the guy to the far right.
 For the one in the middle, we're looking at mostly compressive forces.

 For the guy on the right, while there are still compressive forces, we've also increased shear stress (particularly on the descent of a squat), as the barbell is farther away from the individual's center of mass and the ideal axes of rotation (hips and knees) for the squat movement.
 It should come as no surprise that the guy with the poor posture is the one who's going to get hurt — and this has been demonstrated in the research, according to Dr. McGill.

 The spine doesn't buckle until 12,000-15,000N of pressure are applied in compression, but as little as 1,800-2,8000N in shear will get the job done.(2) Here's where it gets interesting, though.